Exercise and a good diet is healthier than being inactive and eating junk food. Why though?

 - Eat fruit, vegetables, small amounts of lean protein and fish (3)

-Our bodies are not adapted to eating lots of added sugar, fat and processed food.
+Our bodies are not adapted to eating lots of sugar, fat and processed food.
 We feel good when we eat these things because it used to be hard to find calorie dense foods like honey.
 When we did we were rewarded with a surge of dopamine (survival and reproduction neurotransmitter).
 Energy dense foods are good for survival.

 Today you can easily get these dopamine hits because sugar and fat is everywhere, and cheap!